ProxeusApp/proxeus-core/docs/build_docker.md

 docker-compose -f docker-compose.yml -f docker-compose-cloud.override.yml up
 ```

 You may also want to include custom nodes.
-There is a sample configuration which can be started like this:
+There is a sample configuration which can be started like this (also possibly in combination with `docker-compose-cloud`):

 ```
-docker-compose -f docker-compose.yml -f docker-compose-cloud.override.yml -f docker-compose-cnode.override.yml up
+docker-compose -f docker-compose.yml -f docker-compose-example.override.yml up
 ```

 See `docker-compose-extra.override.yml` for examples with several other nodes.